UnBittenKitten/C/README.md

 # C
-This is where I'll upload my advances in learning C language.
+This is where I'll upload the most significant things I did when learning how to program.